Comet C/2012 S1 (ISON), 17 January - 02 May 2013

 Comet C/2012 S1 (ISON) is named after the International Scientific Optical Network of telescopes in Russia.
-Two astronomers, Vitali Nevski and Artyom Novichonok, using a 400 mm reflecting telescope of the network, inadvertantly imaged the object on 21 September 2012.
-Unfortunately, they failed to notice the object in the image and it was left to others to highlight it!
+Two astronomers, Vitali Nevski and Artyom Novichonok, using a 400 mm reflecting telescope of the network, inadvertently imaged the comet on 21 September 2012.
+Unfortunately, they failed to notice it in the image and it was left to others to highlight it!
 After discovery, it was found to have been imaged also by the Mount Lemmon Observatory on 28 December 2011 and the PANSTARRS survey on 28 January 2012.

 On discovery, astronomers found the comet to be relatively large and bright and, by assuming it would evolve in the same manner as other relatively large, bright comets, predicted that, in winter 2012-13, it could become as bright as the full moon!
 At the time of writing (29 August 2013), the comet has recently emerged from conjunction with the Sun and is heading towards perihelion on 28 November 2013.

 I imaged the comet on 17 January and 02 May 2013.

 Just to show that observing sessions don’t always go entirely to plan…!
 I’ve been planning to image the comet for a while but 17 January was a particularly good date as it was then moving in front of a group of galaxies.
 Unfortunately, it was ‑7°C in my observatory so rather than freeze to death I submitted a request to the Sierra Stars Observatory Network (http://www.sierrastars.com/) Mt.
 Lemmon 0.81 m Cassegrain telescope in Arizona.
 The resulting image (processed from four 120 s exposures) is below.
 It shows one of those unexpected problems that sometimes crop up: the comet was only 30 arcminutes from Castor in Gemini which caused glare in the image.
 Luckily, the glare missed the comet!